Dark flow

-In astrophysics, dark flow is a theoretical non-random component of the peculiar velocity of galaxy clusters.
-The actual measured velocity is the sum of the velocity predicted by Hubble's Law plus a possible small and unexplained (or dark) velocity flowing in a common direction.
+In astrophysics, dark flow is a controversial hypothesis to explain certain non-random measurements of peculiar velocity of galaxy clusters.
+The actual measured velocity is the sum of the velocity predicted by Hubble's law plus a possible small velocity flowing in a common direction.
+Very large scale correlated flow, called bulk flow, is proposed in this model to be related to certain models of inflationary cosmology.

 According to standard cosmological models, the motion of galaxy clusters with respect to the cosmic microwave background should be randomly distributed in all directions.
-However, analyzing the three-year Wilkinson Microwave Anisotropy Probe (WMAP) data using the kinematic Sunyaev–Zeldovich effect, astronomers Alexander Kashlinsky, Fernando Atrio-Barandela, D. Kocevski and H. Ebeling found evidence of a "surprisingly coherent" 600–1000 km/s flow of clusters toward a 20-degree patch of sky between the constellations of Centaurus and Vela.
+However, analyzing the three-year Wilkinson Microwave Anisotropy Probe (WMAP) data using the kinematic Sunyaev–Zeldovich effect, a team of astronomers led by Alexander Kashlinsky found evidence of a "surprisingly coherent" 600–1000 km/s flow of clusters toward a 20-degree patch of sky between the constellations of Centaurus and Vela.

 The researchers had suggested that the motion may be a remnant of the influence of no-longer-visible regions of the universe prior to inflation.
 Telescopes cannot see events earlier than about 380,000 years after the Big Bang, when the universe became transparent (the cosmic microwave background); this corresponds to the particle horizon at a distance of about 46 billion (4.6×10^{10}) light years.
 Since the matter causing the net motion in this proposal is outside this range, it would in a certain sense be outside our visible universe; however, it would still be in our past light cone.

 The results appeared in the October 20, 2008, issue of Astrophysical Journal Letters.